What is a What-If Analysis in Excel?

-Step 2: Once you click on Scenario Manager it will show you below dialogue box.
+- Once you click on Scenario Manager, it will show you below the dialogue box.

-Step 4: In changing cell select the first scenario changes you have listed out.
+- In changing cells, select the first scenario changes you have listed out.
 The changes are Project cost (cell C10) at 15 million, Raw material cost (cell C7) at 11 million, and other expenses (cell C11) at 4.5 million.
 Mention these 3 cells here.

-Step 5: Click on OK.
+- Click on, OK.
 It will ask you to mention the new values, mention new values as listed in scenario 1.

-Step 7: Now it will ask you to create one more scenario.
-As we listed in scenario 2 make the changes.
+- Now, it will ask you to create one more scenario.
+As we listed in scenario 2, make the changes.
 This time we need to change Project cost (C10), Labour Cost (C8), and Operating Cost (C9)

-Step 9: Now click on Ok.
+- Now click on, Ok.
 It will show all the scenarios we have created.

-Step 10: Click on SUMMARY it will ask you which result cells you want to change.
-Here we need to change Total Expense Cell (C12), Total Profit Cell (C14), and Profit % cell (C16).
+- Click on SUMMARY it will ask you which result cells you want to change.
+Here we need to change the Total Expense Cell (C12), Total Profit Cell (C14), and Profit % cell (C16).

-Step 11: Click on OK.
+- Click on, OK.
 It will create a summary report for you in the new worksheet.

-Total excel has created 3 scenarios even though we have supplied only 2 scenario changes.
-Because excel will show existing report as one scenario.
+Total excel has created 3 scenarios even though we have supplied only 2 scenario changes because excel will show existing reports as one scenario.

-From this table, we can easily see the impact of changes on pour profit %.
+From this table, we can easily see the impact of changes in pour profit %.

-Now we know scenario manager’s advantage.
-What-if Analysis Goal seek can tell you what you have to do to achieve the set target.
+Now we know the scenario manager’s advantage.
+What-if Analysis Goal can tell you what you have to do to achieve the set target.

 Andrew is a class 10th student.
-His target is to achieve the average score of 85 in the final exam and he has already completed 5 exams and left with only 1 exam.
-In the completed 5 exams the anticipated scores are as below.
+His target is to achieve an average score of 85 in the final exam, and he has already completed 5 exams and left with only 1 exam.
+In the completed 5 exams, the anticipated scores are as below.